 In the specification of this attribute, name can be a dimension of the variable, a scalar coordinate variable, a valid standard name, or the word "area".
 (See Section 7.3.4, "Cell methods when there are no coordinates" concerning the use of standard names in cell_methods.)
-The values of method should be selected from the list in Appendix E, Cell Methods, which includes point, sum, mean, maximum, minimum, mid_range, standard_deviation, variance, mode, and median.
+The values of method should be selected from the list in Appendix E, Cell Methods, which includes point, sum, mean, among others.
 Case is not significant in the method name.
-Some methods (e.g., variance) imply a change of units of the variable, as is indicated in Appendix E,
+Some methods (e.g., variance) imply a change of units of the variable, as is indicated in Appendix E, Cell Methods.

-Cell Methods.

 It must be remembered that the method applies only to the axis designated in cell_methods by name, and different methods may apply to other axes.
 If, for instance, a precipitation value in a longitude-latitude cell is given the method maximum for these axes, it means that it is the maximum within these spatial cells, and does not imply that it is also the maximum in time.
-Furthermore, it should be noted that if any method other than "point" is specified for a given axis, then cell_bounds should also be provided for that axis (except for the relatively rare exceptions described in Section 7.3.4, "Cell methods when there are no coordinates").
+Furthermore, it should be noted that if any method other than "point" is specified for a given axis, then bounds should also be provided for that axis (except for the relatively rare exceptions described in Section 7.3.4, "Cell methods when there are no coordinates").

 The default interpretation for variables that do not have the cell_methods attribute specified depends on whether the quantity is extensive (which depends on the size of the cell) or intensive (which does not).
 Suppose, for example, the quantities "accumulated precipitation" and "precipitation rate" each have a time axis.
 A variable representing accumulated precipitation is extensive in time because it depends on the length of the time interval over which it is accumulated.
-For correct interpretation, it therefore requires a time interval to be completely specified via a boundary variable (i.e., via a cell_bounds attribute for the time axis).
-In this case the default interpretation is that the cell method is a sum over the specified time interval.
+For correct interpretation, it therefore requires a time interval to be completely specified via a boundary variable (i.e., via a bounds attribute for the time interval.
 This can be (optionally) indicated explicitly by setting the cell method to sum.
 A precipitation rate on the other hand is intensive in time and could equally well represent either an instantaneous value or a mean value over the time interval specified by the cell.
-In this case the default interpretation for the quantity would be "instantaneous" (which, optionally, can be indicated explicitly by setting the cell method to point).
-More often, however, cell values for intensive quantities are means, and this should be indicated explicitly by setting the cell method to mean and specifying the cell bounds.
+In this case the default interpretation for the quantity would be "instantaneous" (which, optionally, can be indicated explicitly by setting the cell method to mean and specifying the cell bounds.